 It’s the most wonderful time of the year..!
-It’s Christmas time.
+It’s (almost) Christmas time.
 For the past week, my head is filled with quotes from famous Christmas songs.
 I already bought my Christmas tree and I’m getting in the holiday mood quickly! (aka I don’t wont to change out of my Christmas pants!)
-But nothing will get you in the Christmas mood faster, than to plan your Christmas market trip.
+But nothing will get you in the Christmas mood faster than to plan your Christmas market trip.
 Dark evenings, the smell of mulled wine and bratwurst, the twinkling stars of all the Christmas ornaments and the cheerful sentiment that surrounds people.

 How to plan your Christmas Market Trip?

-I love it.
-Not per se to shop for handmade Christmas ornaments or other Christmas related nick knacks, but just the atmosphere and the joy of the Christmas lights.
-But how to plan your Christmas market trip?
+I love Christmas Markets.
+Not per se to shop for handmade Christmas ornaments or other Christmas related knick-knacks, but just the atmosphere and the joy of the Christmas lights.

-Which Christmas Market should you go to?
+Which Christmas Market should you visit?

 Of course, you need to know where you want to go!
 Are you looking for the best Christmas market to spend a few bucks?

 Are you looking for a Christmas market that’s fun for children?
 Or you want a food lover experience at the Christmas market.

 All markets are wonderful but here’s a list of Christmas markets to get some ideas.